-- Uncover emerging practices and identify what is next, by identifying new practices at the leading edge of government, connecting those engaging in new ways of thinking and acting, and considering what these new approaches mean for the public sector. - Explore how to turn the new into the normal, by studying innovation in different public sector contexts and investigating potential frameworks and methods to unleash creativity and innovation and ways to connect them with the day-to-day work of public servants. - Provide trusted advice on how to foster innovation, by sharing guidance and resources about the ways in which governments can support innovation to obtain better outcomes for their people.
+- Uncover emerging practices and identify what is next, by identifying new practices at the leading edge of government, connecting those engaging in new ways of thinking, and considering what new approaches mean for government. - Explore how to turn the new into the normal, by studying innovation in different public contexts and investigating methods to unleash creativity and incorporate it into the work of public servants. - Provide trusted advice on how to foster innovation, by sharing guidance and resources about the ways in which governments can support innovation to obtain better.

-Through its work with countries all over the world, OPSI has learned that innovation is not just one thing; it takes different forms all of which should be considered and appreciated in the public sector.
-OPSI has identified four primary facets to public sector innovation.2
+Through its work with countries around the world, OPSI has learned that innovation is not just one thing; it takes different forms all of which should be considered in the public sector.
+OPSI has identified four facets to public sector innovation (Figure 1.1).2